mattattui/site-builder/README.md

   title.
 Look at `content/example.php` for examples and ideas.
 * You can also set the `template` variable to override the default template.
-* You can change the output and content directories, the output file extension, and the default template filename by editing `config.yml`
+* You can change the output and content directories, the output file extension, and the default template filename by editing `config.ini`
 * `sitebuilder.php` is supposed to be a command-line tool.
 Don't put it on your website.
 If you can't run php from the command-line and you're on a Linux system, try `apt-get install php-cli` or `yum install php5-cli` or